IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 Error handling is provided within the shell.
 Command failures are tracked with `trap <func> ERR`, meaning that as soon as any command ends with a non-zero exit status, the shell jumps to the function `<func>`

-The BuildServer sets up such a function (`error_exit`), that evaluates and executes strings stored inside a stack datastructure.
+The BuildServer sets up such a function (`error_exit`), that evaluates and executes strings stored inside a stack data structure.
 If for example a file should be deleted on error, one can add the string `"rm ${FILE}"` to this stack.
 This can be done with a convenience function `on_error "<str>"`, that pushes the string `<str>` to the error-handling stack.
 By using a stack, it is ensured that the last pushed command will be executed first.